HunterKart/proficiency-faculty-evaluation/docs/prd.md

     4. Upon approval, an email is sent to the `contact_person_email` containing a confirmation message and a unique link to verify their new Admin account and set their password.
     5. Rejecting a request requires a reason and triggers an email notification to the applicant with the reason for rejection, moving the request to the 'Resolved' stage.
     6. The login page, when encountering an unverified Admin account, displays an error message and a 'Resend Verification Email' button that re-triggers the confirmation email.
+    7. The approval process must include a final confirmation step where the Super Admin acknowledges the validation status of any optionally uploaded data files before the approval can be finalized.

 **Story 1.6a: Bulk Import Validation & Feedback**